-This can occur if the shoulder straps are taking too much of the weight of your bust.
-It can also lead to permanent indentations.
-The back band should provide 90% of the support, the shoulder straps are mainly for balance.
-The other cause of shoulder straps digging in could simply be that they are adjusted too tightly.Solution
+Bra straps can dig when the shoulder straps bear too much of the weight of your bust.
+Digging straps can lead to permanent shoulder indentations.
+The back band should provide 90% of the support, while the shoulder straps are designed mainly for balance.
+Shoulder straps also dig in when they are adjusted too tightly.Solution

-Loosen your shoulder straps.
-If this doesn’t help, then try this test: Drop your shoulder straps.
-If your back band moves it’s likely it is not anchored well enough so your shoulder straps are probably taking the whole weight of your bust.
-A smaller back band could be the answer.
-But remember, a smaller back band means a bigger cup.Bra Fitter's Tip
+Loosen your shoulder straps first.
+If this doesn’t help, then try this test: drop your shoulder straps.
+If your back band moves it’s not anchored well enough, which means your shoulder straps are carrying the whole weight of your bust.
+If this is the case, you can solve the problem by choosing a bra with a smaller back band.
+But remember, for every back size that you size down, you must go up one cup size at the same time (e.g. 12D to a 10DD or a 16E to a 14F).Bra Fitter's Tip

 Do you have sloping shoulders where your shoulder straps fall off?
-Steer away from balconette bras as the straps are set wide apart.
-Try a full cup bra, or a bra with stretch in the straps which will grip better than non-stretch fabric.
+Steer away from balconette bras as the straps are generally set wide apart.
+Try a full cup bra or a bra with stretchy straps because they grip better than non-stretch fabric.

-This happens when the back band is not firm enough.
-Or it could also be caused by an inferior bra with too much stretch.
-The shoulder straps, if too tight, can force the back band up.
+Bra bands ride up in the back when the back band does not fit firmly enough.
+It can also be the case of an inferior-quality bra that stretches too much.
+When the shoulder straps are too tight it can force the back band up.
 If your bra cups are too small, the same can happen.Solution

-Lift your arms in the air and if the band under the fold of your breast lifts up then it's likely the band is not firm enough.
+Lift your arms in the air and wave them like you just don’t care.
+(Sorry, we couldn’t help ourselves!)
+If the band lifts up and your breasts peek out from under the bottom then you need a firmer band.
 This is one of the most common bra problems.

-The cup is most likely too small, however it could also be the that the bra style is wrong for you.
-If you are high busted, the trim of a full cup bra may cut into your breast, so a balconette bra could work better with your shape.Solution
+Either the cup is too small or the bra style doesn’t suit you.
+If you are high busted and the trim of a full-cup bra cuts into your breast, a balconette bra could work better with your shape.Solution

 If the back band is firm enough, try on a cup size larger than what you're currently wearing.
-(If you are wearing a 12E then you will need to try at least a 12F.
-In most cases, customers who visit us as a 12E are more likely to be a 10FF or 8G).Bra Fitter's Tip
+For example, if you are wearing a 12E then size up to a 12F.
+In most cases customers who visit us need a smaller back band.
+Customers wearing a 12E are more likely to be a 10FF or an 8G.Bra Fitter's Tip

 It's very common for women to have one breast bigger than the other.
 It's important to fit to the bigger breast and slightly tighten the opposite strap to avoid the smaller cup sagging.

-The appearance of back fat can be reduced.
-Try a wider back band with at least 3 hooks which will sit flatter against the skin without cutting in.
-Ensure your back band is firm and horizontal as it will sit flatter to smooth out your fleshy bits.
-Wearing a bigger back band is usually NOT the solution.Bra Fitter's Tip
+The appearance of what our customers refer to as ‘back fat’ can be reduced or eliminated by a correct-fitting bra.
+Try a wider back band with at least three hooks.
+This will make the back band sit flatter against your skin without cutting into your soft bits.
+Ensure your back band is firm and sits parallel to the floor—a bigger back band is usually NOT the solution.Bra Fitter's Tip

-Wires can dig into your upper or side breast tissue if the cup size is too small, or sometimes if the back band is too big it will sit in the wrong spot.
-It can also cause discomfort and mastitis in pregnant women.Solution
+Underwires can dig into your upper- or side-breast tissue if the cup size is too small.
+Alternatively, if the back band is too big then the wires will sit in the wrong spot, causing discomfort.
+Underwires can cause painful conditions such as mastitis in pregnant and nursing women.Solution

-Our most common solution is to go down one back size and up two to three cup sizes.
-A bigger cup will allow the wires to encapsulate the breast rather than sit against it.
-Please follow our Fitting Guide to ascertain the best solution for you.Bra Fitter's Tip
+The easiest solution is to go down one back size and up two or three cup sizes.
+A bigger cup size will allow the wires to encapsulate the breast rather than putting pressure on the breast tissue.
+Pregnant or nursing women should consider wirefree bra options.
+Browse through our Bra Fitting Guides to find the best solution for you.Bra Fitter's Tip